The Schall Law Firm Announces it is Investigating Claims Against Camber Energy, Inc. and Encourages Investors with Losses to Contact the Firm

-INVESTIGATION ALERT The Schall Law Firm Announces it is Investigating Claims Against Camber Energy, Inc. and Encourages Investors with Losses to Contact the Firm
+INVESTIGATION NOTICE The Schall Law Firm Announces it is Investigating Claims Against Camber Energy, Inc. and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Camber Energy, Inc. (“Camber” or “the Company”) (NYSE American: CEI) for violations of the securities laws.